ClickCease

 3. Can I delete incorrect entries in a medical record?

 No, you should never delete or erase entries.
-Instead, you should mark them as amended and document the corrections properly.
+Instead, mark them as amended and document the corrections properly.

 4. How often should I review medical records for accuracy?